 But did you know that there is also one-component epoxy glue?

-The biggest reason you would choose this is the ease of use because you can use it directly from the container without dosing, mixing, and removing air bubbles.
+You can use this type of epoxy glue directly from the container without dosing, mixing, and removing air bubbles.

 If you want to work with one-component epoxy, you will have to purchase a heating element to allow the glue to cure properly.

-A one-component epoxy glue takes approximately between 30 minutes and an hour to cure.
-This is noticeably longer than with two-component glue.
+A one-component epoxy adhesive takes approximately between 30 minutes and an hour to cure.

 Another drawback is that one-component epoxy glue has a slightly weaker bond than the two-part epoxy resins, and they tend to be a bit more expensive as well.

-Two component epoxy glue
+Two-component epoxy glue

 It is a glue that can be used both at home and in the workshop, and therefore a handy glue to always have available.

-By mixing these together, a chemical reaction is created that ensures that the glue hardens within a few minutes.
+By mixing these together, a chemical reaction will be created that ensures that the glue hardens within a few minutes.

 A two-component epoxy resin can cure easily at room temperature, but increasing the temperature can speed up the curing process.

-Note that, although the end products are similar, polyester resin is not epoxy, and is used for other purposes than glue ups.
+Note that, although the end products are similar, polyester resin is not epoxy, and is used for other purposes than glue-ups.

 An epoxy acrylate contains both the properties of epoxy and the properties of polyester resins, so it is a kind of combination of the two.